bipinKrishnan/ml-recipe-book/image_captioning.md

 tokenizer = AutoTokenizer.from_pretrained(decoder_checkpoint)
 ```

-For the tokenizer, we will set the maximum length to 128 and truncate captions longer than that and add padding to captions shorter than that.
-So we need to set token id for padding, otherwise we will get an error:
+For the tokenizer, we will set the maximum length to 128, which means, the tokenizer will truncate captions longer than 128 and add padding to captions shorter than 128.
+So we need to set a token id for padding, otherwise we will get an error:

 ```python
 tokenizer.pad_token = tokenizer.eos_token